open-telemetry/opentelemetry-go-build-tools/releaser/README.md

 ## Creating the app binary

-TODO: switch to automatically pulling newest version of `releasing` app binary.
+TODO: switch to automatically pulling newest version of `releaser` app binary.

 This section describes the current process used for building the Cobra app binary, but the process will be updated soon to automatically fetch the most recent version